igniterealtime/Openfire/doc/adr/004-manual-blowfish-pbkdf2-migration.md

 XMLProperties auto-migration works because storage and configuration are both local.
 Blowfish has storage (database) that's shared while configuration (security.xml) is local - creating an unsolvable coordination problem for automatic migration.

+## Consequences

+Choosing manual migration means:

+✅ Admins control timing and can prepare backups during planned maintenance

+✅ Cluster coordination is explicit (stop all nodes requirement)

+✅ Clear visibility into migration progress and any failures

+❌ Existing installations remain on SHA1 until manually migrated

+❌ Requires admin awareness of the migration tool after upgrade

+See Option 1 for full consequence analysis.

 ## Implementation Notes

 **Manual migration tool provides**: